 However going forward, Diamond expects higher downtime and operating costs in 2013, which are likely to affect the company’s profitability.
 Further, the company's decision to reclassify four cold-stacked rigs as held for sale is likely to restrict the capacity for upgrades as was in the case of Ocean Apex and Ocean Onyx.

 Also, Diamond is an offshore drilling company, which relies heavily on the volume of capital expenditure coming from the exploration and production sector.
 With the oil and gas price volatility prevalent currently, this puts downward pressure on the activity level of the companies.

-Finally, we are cautious due to a number of headwinds that all offshore drillers face, including the execution risk on the newbuilds, the downtime related to its rigs as well as unexpected maintenance or damage from hurricanes, which could likely lessen rig utilization.
-The company recently revealed that the Ocean Endeavor and Ocean Patriot will undergo preparation and maintenance before commencing its new contract.
+Finally, we are cautious due to a number of headwinds that all offshore drillers face, including the execution risk on the newbuilds, the downtime related to its rigs as well as unexpected maintenance or damage from hurricanes, which could likely lower rig utilization.
+The company revealed recently that the Ocean Endeavor and Ocean Patriot will undergo preparation and maintenance before commencing its new contract.

 Other Stocks to Consider

 There are other stocks in the sector that however appear more rewarding.
-These include Carrizo Oil & Gas Inc. (CRZO), Abraxas Petroleum Corp.
-(AXAS) and Oiltanking Partners, L.P.
-(OILT), which are expected to perform impressively over the next few months and carry a Zacks Rank #1 (Strong Buy).
+These include CNOOC Ltd. (CEO), Enerplus Corporation (ERF) and Compagnie G (CGG), which are expected to perform impressively over the next few months and carry a Zacks Rank #1 (Strong Buy).